kije/typst-mcp/README.md

 │   ├── __init__.py         # Package initialization
 │   ├── server.py           # MCP server implementation
 │   └── build_docs.py       # Documentation build script
-├── vendor/                 # Git submodules
-│   └── typst/              # Typst source repository (submodule)
-├── typst-docs/             # Generated documentation (gitignored)
-│   ├── main.json           # Documentation JSON
-│   └── assets/             # Documentation assets
 ├── pyproject.toml          # Package configuration
 ├── README.md               # This file
 └── LICENSE                 # MIT License

+# Cache directory (created automatically):
+~/.cache/typst-mcp/         # Linux
+~/Library/Caches/typst-mcp/ # macOS
+%LOCALAPPDATA%\typst-mcp\   # Windows
+├── typst/                  # Cloned Typst repository
+└── typst-docs/             # Generated documentation
+    ├── main.json           # Documentation JSON
+    └── assets/             # Documentation assets
 ```

 ## How It Works

-1. **Automatic Setup**: On first run, the server checks if documentation exists.
-If not, it automatically builds it from the Typst source repository (included as a submodule).
-This is a one-time process.
+1. **Automatic Setup**: On first run, the server checks if documentation exists in the cache directory.
+If not, it automatically:
+   - Clones the Typst repository to the cache
+   - Builds documentation from source
+   - Stores everything in a persistent cache directory

 2. **Documentation Generation**: Uses the Typst source via Cargo to generate comprehensive, up-to-date documentation in JSON format with all function signatures, examples, and descriptions.

-3. **Smart Caching**: When using `uvx`, both the package and generated documentation are cached in the uvx environment.
-Subsequent runs start instantly without rebuilding.
+3. **Smart Caching & Auto-Updates**:
+   - Documentation is stored in platform-specific cache directories
+   - Persists across `uvx` runs and system updates
+   - **Automatic version tracking**: Tracks the Typst repository version used to build docs
+   - **Auto-rebuild**: Automatically detects and rebuilds when a new Typst version is available
+   - Subsequent server starts with same version are instant

+4. **MCP Compatibility**: All build output goes to stderr, keeping stdout clean for JSON-RPC communication with MCP clients.

-4. **Runtime Dependencies**: The server checks for required tools (`typst`, `pandoc`) on startup and provides helpful installation instructions if any are missing.
+5. **Runtime Dependencies**: The server checks for required tools (`typst`, `pandoc`) on startup and provides helpful installation instructions if any are missing.

 ## Troubleshooting